28 points, with three subjects at Higher level.

 Access to HE Diploma

-pass with 60 credits overall.
+Pass with 60 credits overall.
 Science or health studies.
 Must include level 3 units in biology.
 At least 45 credits at level 3, with 18 credits at distinction and 27 credits at merit or above.

 GCSE (minimum grade C or grade 4)

 Minimum of level 2 (GCSE or Functional Skills) in both mathematics and English language before starting the course.

 If you do not have the required GCSEs find out which equivalent qualifications we accept instead.

 From 1 April 2022, applicants must either be fully vaccinated against COVID-19 before the start of the course or provide valid proof of medical exemption.
 This is due to the UK government's vaccine mandate for all people working in health and social care settings.
 Read our advice and guidance on this new requirement.